Location: Chiapas and Mexico City, Mexico

 Course Number: CSI-272S

 This program is a three-week intensive course in Mexico City and Chiapas, Mexico designed as an activist introduction to current Mexican politics and social struggles.
 The program begins with one week in Mexico City, where students will live with families involved in the Frente Popular Francisco Villa (an urban social movement) while studying Spanish and becoming oriented to Mexico via interaction with their host families and charlas, as well as visits to museums and other sites.
-The program will then move to Chiapas for two weeks where students will live in a Zapatista autonomous community, Oventik, in the highlands, near San Cristobal.
-There participants will live as guests of the Zapatistas and in solidarity with their movement.
+The program will then move to Chiapas for two weeks.
+The group will spend one week in San Cristobal, learning the social and political history of the “dual city” (indigenous and mestizo) and its surroundings in vivo.
+For our final week, students will live in a Zapatista autonomous community, Oventik, in the highlands, near San Cristobal.
+There, participants will live as guests of the Zapatistas and in solidarity with their movement.
 They will have an extraordinary opportunity to encounter Zapatista practices of autonomy and Zapatista political visions while continuing their study of Spanish, or beginning Tsotsil if their Spanish is fluent.

-Zapatismo (Fall 2012, Fall 2013) or a background in Latin American/Latin Studies and 2 semesters of Spanish; or by instructor’s permission.
+Zapatismo (fall 2015 or previously) or a background in Latin American/Latin Studies and 2 semesters of Spanish; or by instructor’s permission.

 Short-term Field Course Finances and Funding: Important information about fees, payments, and financial aid.